allan-bismarck/privacyPolicies/privacyPolicyCalculadoraDePercentualDeGordura.md

 # Privacy Policy

-**Last updated**: [INSERT UPDATE DATE]
+**Last updated**: 22/07/2023

-Thank you for using the *APP NAME* application, developed by *COMPANY NAME / DEVELOPER NAME*.
+Thank you for using the *Calculadora de % de gordura, IMC e água* application, developed by *Allan Bismarck de Souza Santos*.
 This Privacy Policy describes how we collect, use, and share personal information when you use our application.

 ## Information Collected

 We collect the following personal information to provide and improve our services:

-1. **Registration Information**: When you sign up or create an account in the application, we collect your username and email address.
+1. **Registration Information**: We do not collect any user personal information for registration.

-2. **Health Information**: To provide health-related features such as body fat percentage calculations, BMI, and daily water intake recommendations, the application will request information such as age, height, weight, and gender.
-This information is used exclusively to provide accurate calculations and recommendations.
+2. **Health Information**: To provide health-related features such as fat percentage calculations, BMI and recommended daily water intake, the application will ask for information such as height, weight, neck, waist, hip and gender measurements.
+This information is used solely to provide accurate calculations and recommendations.

 3. **Water Consumption Record**: The application allows you to record your daily water consumption.
 These records are stored locally on your device and are not accessible by the company or developers.